Sunday's Scottish gossip

 Former Rangers striker Kenny Miller cannot envisage Beale agreeing to spend £4m to land loan utility player James Sands on a permanent deal since someone costing that amount would have to be a first-team pick.
 (Sunday Mail)

-Beale will "definitely" try to keep midfielder John Lundstram at Rangers, despite the 28-year-old still having a year and a half left on his current deal.
+Beale will "definitely" try to keep midfielder John Lundstram at Rangers, with the 28-year-old still having a year and a half left on his current deal.
 (Scotland on Sunday)

 Former Celtic captain Scott Brown is celebrating leading League One Fleetwood Town to an FA Cup third-round victory over Championship side Queens Park Rangers.
 "To have our name in the fourth round of the FA Cup is exceptional.
 For me as a manger it's exceptional," he says.
 (Sunday Mail)